-The curly hair project was founded by Alis Rowe, who has ASD but wasn’t diagnosed until adulthood.
+The Curly Hair Project was founded by Alis Rowe.
+Alis has ASD but wasn’t diagnosed until adulthood.
 She spent her whole life feeling really isolated and ‘different’ and doesn’t want anyone else to have these feelings.
-The work is very important.

 Autism and females